Plants and trees and flowers page 2 of 2

 The two arms on the side of a human are going to be there , in their positions before they are there , but a trees branches occur in different configurations and numbers of them , and appear to be more dependant on what is around them.

 A tree also doesn’t seem to form itself in the way that it does just because of soil and sun and rain and air and gravity alone.
 It does need them all , and is made of the carbon taken from the air , but the tree has to come about in an environment , and that’s a problem for our thoughts because the tree is made of the environment in which it exists.
 We just can’t see anything in the tree that isn’t made of the carbon of which it is made.
+Just a thought , could trees be grazing.
+That is that they are in some way consciously eating the carbon in the air all day long.

 The trees that we can mostly look at are on our streets and roadsides.
 They were once parts of woods or forests and so have been managed and so it’s difficult to know the history of say a single tree and what they would once have been surrounded by.
 Some are planted in our time and they are also managed.
 That is , they are given space by us and so a tree with that space has branches going in all directions unimpeded.

 Back on trees.
 When the tree roots hit rocks they spread wider.
 The little seed has to get those roots to be able to support maybe tonnes of weight in a few years time and so those roots have to be in place before that extra weight is added.
 If the weight was added before the necessary roots , the tree would topple over.
 They seem to know what to do even on the slope of a hill.
 The trees still grow upwards and the roots grow downwards despite which part of our round planet earth they are on.
 And again they rarely fail.
-You rarely see a tree that has toppled over unless an extraordinary weather event occurs.
+We rarely see a tree that has toppled over unless an extraordinary weather event occurs.

 Evolution theory would suggest that trees would be continuing today growing higher and higher , but that would lead to trees falling down every day all over the place.
 It just doesn’t happen.
 Trees and plants don’t ever exceed their limits in terms of height and weight.
 There can be no evolution involved in that , unless all of the evolving has taken place and all the trees on earth are now at just about the right height and weight etc. If the evolution of trees was continuing then failures would be occurring everywhere today , and we don’t ever see it.
+Never.

 There are those ideas that todays trees and plants and living animals started off small from out of simple molecules coming together millions of years ago somehow from chemical reactions to go on to produce the rest of life.
 Trees seem to be a bit different from life.
 Looking at them it’s hard to imagine that they were ever anything less than what they are.
+Is it not a preposterous idea that those trees with leaves and animals with arms and legs are just that they are.
+Just that.

-But trees are made of the carbon taken from the air.
-Somehow it must be the seed that gets the sun to split the carbon out of the air from the other properties in the air and then the tree somehow sucks up that carbon through the leaves over the whole of its life and the tree grows.
+Trees are made of the carbon taken from the air.
+Somehow the tree seed gets the sun to split the carbon out of the air from the other properties in the air and then the tree somehow sucks up that carbon through the leaves over the whole of its life and the tree grows.
 The grass and all other plants and flowers do the same.
 It’s almost like trees and plants exist to take the carbon from the air to make the air perfectly breathable for animals.
 More conjecture of course.
 But today we are talking about climate change and carbon capture.
 So the trees and plants have been capturing carbon for us for millions of years and it’s no wonder that we are wondering about what happens when we release all that carbon back into the air.

 We can watch time lapse videos of plants and flowers that show them growing into whole flowers in say 30 seconds.
 Not so easy with trees.
 But it leaves the thought when seeing those plants and flowers growing quickly in the videos that even if they have evolved to be what they are , they wouldn’t use evolution to do it.
 If the conjecture made above that trees exist to make the air liveable for life has any fact in it , then the trees that sort of have a job to do wouldn’t rely on evolution.
 That is that once upon a time there were no trees but the air needed something to capture the carbon to make it more breathable.
 If that were the case then the tree would just come into existence.
 The tree that is going to capture the carbon wouldn’t need to mess around evolving itself.
 That of course would mean that every substance including life just comes into existence.